Galveston has a grand reputation for its dramatic history and the haunted places within the city.

 One of the most well-known hotels and haunts on the island.
 Hotel Galvez was built in 1911.
 Today ghost tours flock there to experience one of the most haunted sites in Galveston.

-It is most popular for the story of the “ghost bride” who hung herself when she believed her fiancé was lost at sea; however, the scares don’t end there.
+It is most famous for the story of the “ghost bride” who hung herself when she believed her fiancé was lost at sea; however, the scares don’t end there.
 Guests claim to have seen candles blowing out on their own and dishes breaking with nobody nearby.
 Spooky tales of people hearing breathing and kids laughing are not uncommon.

 Several staff members claim to have seen a woman in an old-fashioned maid’s uniform and a man walking by together, only to disappear before their eyes.